-This pump is a 10 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
-It is close-coupled to a single cylinder air cooled Honda GX390 gasoline engine.
-The pump is designed for handling most non-volatile, non-flammable liquids containing specified entrained solids.
-The basic material of construction for wetted parts is gray iron with ductile iron impeller and steel wearing parts.
+This pump is an 80 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
+It is close-coupled to a single cylinder, air cooled Honda gasoline engine.
+The pump is designed for handling most non-volatile, nonflammable liquids containing specified entrained solids.